aerdnas/ArDMXino/README.md

 This sketch is designed to control a moving head light via DMX.
 There are three modes:
-- Dinner Mode, where the moving head rotates slowly with warm lighting;
+- A - Dinner Mode, where the moving head rotates slowly with warm lighting;
-- Party Mode, where the moving head spins quickly, changing colors rapidly;
+- B - Party Mode, where the moving head spins quickly, changing colors rapidly;
-- Joystick Mode, where you can direct the moving head with a joystick.
+- C - Joystick Mode, where you can direct the moving head with a joystick.

-One button is dedicated to switching modes, while two others are used to save/reset the current joystick position and to change the light color.
+The mode can be changed through the A, B, and C buttons on the shield.
+The way to change the color could be coming soon ;)

 Build up with: